 One spin generates enough electricity to power one average Dutch household for more than two days

 The Haliade-X prototype in Port of Rotterdam with its new technology and dimensions has set several new standards in the field of sustainable wind energy.
 This wind turbine, located at the Maasvlakte in Rotterdam (Netherlands), is 248 meters and has blades of 107 meters.
 Besides, it produces the largest energy yield ever from a single wind turbine.
-Annually, the Haliade-X can generate 46.3 GWh of electricity, as a consequence, CO2 emissions are reduced by 28.1 kilotons.
+Annually, the Haliade-X can generate 46.3 GWh of electricity, as a consequence, 28.1 kilotons reduce CO2 emissions.

 It is the first wind turbine ever to generate 288 MWh over the course of 24 hours.
 The increase in size and scale of (offshore) wind turbines is an important step in generating more sustainable energy, accelerating the energy transition and thereby limiting the effects of climate change.
 The world's largest offshore wind turbine in operation, GE's Haliade-X prototype, has been upgraded, or "uprated" and is now capable to operate at a 14 MW rated power output.